 For me, this recipe is the best broccoli quiche ever.
 The quiche filling is so quick and easy to make - it will be ready to be baked with the pastry in less than 10 minutes!

 Quiches are my favourite recipes to meal-prep too, and I love how versatile they are.
 There are so many fillings possibilities like Spinach and Feta, Mushroom and Leek or Cheese and Tomato.
 They can basically be served for every single meal of the day, can be made ahead and even frozen!

 Make your own pastry or use a store-bought one for an even quicker meal, this broccoli pie recipe will make an absolutely delicious meatless meal or side dish the whole family will love.

-The Quiche Pastry recipe used here is my usual savoury shortcrust pastry I basically use for every single one of my savoury tarts, galettes or quiches.
+The Quiche Pastry recipe used here is my usual Savoury Shortcrust Pastry I basically use for every single one of my savoury tarts, galettes or quiches.
 It only requires 4 basic ingredients and is super quick to make.

-- Plain / All Purpose Flour
+- Flour: Plain / All-Purpose, sifted

-- Unsalted Butter – very cold
+- Water: very cold

 Yup, that's it!
 You could also add any spices or dried herbs you want as well - I personally love to add Cumin (either ground or seeds), Garlic Powder or Dried Herbs like Oregano to my pastries.

-Broccoli and Cheese Quiche Filling
+Broccoli and Cheese Filling